garethjones294/MS-4004/Instructions/Labs/Mod01-1-introduction.md

+---
+lab:
+    title: 'Module 1 - Introduction'
+    module: 'Empower your workforce using Copilot for Microsoft 365 : Executives Use Case'
+---

 # Lab Setup:

 In this module, we'll create prompts for Microsoft 365 Copilot that reference files.
 First, let’s upload all required files to OneDrive to ensure they're accessible throughout the lab.